Thetacz/currencyExchanger/README.md

 Output is json object writen in console and to file 'exchanged.json'.

 note: If you use symbol that matches more currencies, it converts to them all.
+Caution: If symbol is used at input, will create list of JSON objects for each of matching pair symbol - code!